Getting Started and Course Information Policies

 Course Drop and Withdrawal

-Students may drop a course through Moodle as long as online drops are open.
+Students may drop a course through MySBTS as long as online drops are open.
 After the online drop period ends, students may withdraw from a course using the Course Withdrawal Form until October 31 for Fall courses; March 31 for Spring courses; up to the midpoint of the class during terms.

 Students who drop courses during the online drop period will be refunded 100% of their tuition.
 There is no refund for courses from which a student withdraws after the online drop period ends (third Monday of the semester or end of first day of term classes.)